opensourcecorp/opensourcecorp.github.io/_posts/2021-07-05-announcing-opensourcecorp.markdown

 [SCM](https://github.com/opensourcecorp/soup) systems, and others.
 Once we have some platforms in place, we'll start to deploy *actual* software onto those platforms, integrating them into the broader OSC ecosystem as it grows and matures.
-The dream is that if someone wants to see how do I hook up my company's source code management to our CI/CD pipeline, have it fetch its secrets, deploy the application to some virtualization platform, and monitor its lifecycle, then they can find out how all that fits together across the relevant codebases We'll be leaning into comprehensive documentation pretty heavily, to make this traversal easier.
+The dream is that if someone ever wants to see how to hook up my company's source code management to a CI/CD pipeline, have it fetch its secrets, deploy the application to some virtualization platform, and monitor its lifecycle, then they can find out how all that fits together across the relevant codebases across OpenSourceCorp.
+We'll be leaning into comprehensive documentation pretty heavily, to make this traversal easier.
 And if you can't find specifically what you're looking for, ask us!
 Like we said above, everything we do is 100% public.

 Someday, we even hope to have *other* open-source projects do work on our platforms, run their tests on our CI/CD deployment, and deploy their public